menandmice/micetro_docs/guides/admin-manual/webapp_server_management.rst

 1. Select :guilabel:`Admin` on the top navigation bar.

-2. Click the :guilabel:`Service Management` tab in the upper-right corner.
+2. Click the :guilabel:`Service Management` tab in the upper-left corner.

    .. image:: ../../images/dns-context-10.6.png
        :width: 65%